 But Cecilia didn’t listen.
 Instead, she stalked closer and closer, adding, “And then Mommy was taken away, Ryan.
 Do you want to be taken away, too?
 You’ll end up just like her.”

 “And what’s the alternative?”
 I snapped, placing an arm over Ryan’s shoulders.
-“End up like a total witch like you?”
+“End up a total witch like you?”

 Cecelia glared at me.
 “Don’t you start–”